Robot-Specific Blocks#

 end

-The Eye detects color? block returns a Boolean indicating whether the Front Eye Sensor detects a specified color.
+The Eye detects color Boolean block reports whether the Eye Sensor detects a specific color, based on the detected hue value.

-True - The sensor detects the specified color.
+True — The Eye Sensor detects the selected color.

-False - The sensor does not detect the specified color.
+False — The Eye Sensor does not detect the selected color.

 <[FrontEye v] detects [red v]?>